swishy123Quack/Stressed/README.md

 ```

 ## Custom Checker
 - Custom checker is supported, currently there is only one simple token implentation of the checker.
-If you want to want to add your own, make sure to follow this setup!
+If you want to add your own, make sure to follow this setup!
 - **Path** to the output will be in `argv`, with `argv[1]` being the path to the solution output, and `argv[2]` being the brute force output path.
 So your code in `main()` should be something like this:
 ```cpp
 int main(int argc, char *argv[]){